What is dyspraxia?

 Learning, thought and memory:

 • Poor memory, especially short-term memory.
-May forget and lose things but have good long term memory.
+May forget and lose things that were recently used/moved.

-• Difficulty focusing due to the stress of struggling to understanding new information given, or a task that is difficult.
+• Difficulty focusing due to the stress of struggling to understanding new information given about a task, or a task that is difficult which involves movements.

 • Accuracy problems.
-Difficulty with copying sounds, writing, movements, proofreading.
+Difficulty with copying text, movements and verbal tasks.

 • Difficulty in following instructions, especially more than one at a time or where the task has not been thoroughly explained well.